-Galapagos Islands Hotels – I traveled to the Galapagos Islands on my own and instead of sleeping on a boat, I booked hotels on the three main Islands Isabela, Santa Cruz, and San Cristobal.
+Galapagos Islands Hotels – I traveled to the Galapagos Islands on my own.
+Instead of sleeping on a boat, I booked hotels on the three main Islands Isabela, Santa Cruz, and San Cristobal.

-The Galapagos Islands do no only offer a spectacular nature but also very nice hotels to make your vacation even more special.
+The Galapagos Islands offer not only spectacular nature but also very nice hotels to make your vacation even more special.

-During my three-week trip to the islands I tested different hotels on Santa Cruz, Isla Isabela and San Cristobal.
+During my three-week trip to the islands, I tested different hotels in Santa Cruz, Isla Isabela, and San Cristobal.

 Here are my favorite hotels on the Galapagos Islands.